NetApp/harvest/docs/ontap-metrics.md

 ### lun_new_status

-This metric indicates a value of 1 if the LUN state is online (indicating the LUN is operational) and a value of 0 for any other state. and a value of 0 for any other state.
+This metric indicates a value of 1 if the LUN state is online (indicating the LUN is operational) and a value of 0 for any other state.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|